pyvista/pyvista-tutorial/tutorial/08_widgets/README.rst

 Here we’ll take a look at the various widgets, some helper methods that leverage those widgets to do common tasks, and demonstrate how to leverage the widgets for user defined tasks and processing routines.
-(20 min for talk)

 .. tip::